en_USEnglish

 Using a package manager

-Node JS features an integrated package manager called npm (Node Package Manager). npm lets you search for, install and manage JavaScript modules in your project.
-You can access npm's package registry using the following command in a terminal window, inside your project folder:
+Node JS has a built-in package manager called npm (Node Package Manager). npm allows you to search for, install, and manage JavaScript modules in your project.
+You can access the npm package registry by using the following command in a terminal window inside your project folder:

 npm search module_name

-This command will display search results matching the specified module name.
+This command will show you search results matching the specified module name.

 Installing and importing modules